GradPower: Powering Gradients for Faster Language Model Pre-Training: Theoretical Insights

 \begin{example} For simplicity, consider a 1-dimensional flat direction.
 Let the stochastic gradients at time $t \in\bbN$ follow $g_t\overset{\rm i.i.d.}{\sim}{\rm Unif}(\mu-\sigma,\mu+\sigma)$, where $0<\mu,\sigma\ll 1$\footnote{Empirical studies suggest that gradient scales in LLM training are often very small~\citep{huang2025spam}.}.
 Here, $\mu$ reflects the full-batch gradient, and $\sigma$ captures the stochastic noise level. \end{example}

-Our goal is to investigate the values of $p$ that maximize the update magnitude $u_t=m_t/(\sqrt{v_t} + \epsilon)$ in AdamPower (Alg.~\ref{alg: adamwpower}) is maximized.
+Our goal is to investigate the values of $p$ that maximize the update magnitude $u_t=m_t/(\sqrt{v_t} + \epsilon)$ in AdamWPower (Alg.~\ref{alg: adamwpower}).
 For simplicity, we set weight decay to $0$.
 We now present both empirical and theoretical analysis.

 \paragraph{Empirical findings.} We begin by numerically simulating the update $u_t$.
 The results are presented in Figure~\ref{fig: toy example, optimal p}.
-Notably, the optimal value of $p$ varies across noise-to-signal regimes, exhibiting two distinct behaviors: \begin{itemize}[leftmargin=2em] \item {\em Low-noise regime} $\sigma/\mu\leq 1$ (blue and orange curves), it is clear that the update magnitude decreases monotonically with increasing $p$, and the optimal power is small, satisfying $p^\star<1$. \item {\em High-noise regime} $\sigma/\mu>1$, the update magnitude increases and then decreases with increasing $p$.
-Moreover, for noise-dominate regime, the optimal power satisfies $p^\star>1$ (red, purple, brown, and pink curves). \end{itemize}
+Notably, the optimal value of $p$ varies across noise-to-signal regimes, exhibiting two distinct behaviors: \begin{itemize}[leftmargin=1em] \item {\em Low-noise regime} $\sigma/\mu\leq 1$ (blue and orange curves), it is clear that the update magnitude decreases monotonically with increasing $p$, and the optimal power is small, satisfying $p^\star<1$. \item {\em High-noise regime} $\sigma/\mu>1$, the update magnitude increases and then decreases with increasing $p$.
+Moreover, for noise-dominant regime, the optimal power satisfies $p^\star>1$ (red, purple, brown, and pink curves). \end{itemize}

 These findings closely align with our empirical results in real-world LLM pre-training tasks in Section~\ref{sec: experiments}.
 As the batch size increases (corresponding to lower gradient noise), the optimal power $p^\star$ decreases accordingly, transitioning from $p^\star>1$ to $p^\star<1$, as observed in Section~\ref{subsec: experiment: batch size}.
 Remarkably, the optimal power $p^\star = 1.2$ in the high-noise regime matches the value used across most LLM pre-training experiments in Section~\ref{sec: experiments}.